AUTOMATIC1111/stable-diffusion-webui/Xformers.md

 ***

-### If you use a Pascal, Turing or Ampere card, you shouldn't need to build manually anymore.
+### If you use a Pascal, Turing, Ampere, Lovelace or Hopper card, you shouldn't need to build manually anymore.
 Uninstall your existing xformers and launch the repo with `--xformers`.
 A compatible wheel will be installed.